TritonDataCenter/rfd/rfd/0156/README.md

 way to expose an image file as disk device is to use labelled LOFI devices, which are not supported in non-global zones.
-Therefore, in order to continue to allow building smartos-live in a zone, without requiring platform changes, a new build tool, format_image, will be created which will handle creating the GPT label when constructing USB images.
+Therefore, in order to continue to allow building smartos-live in a zone, without requiring platform changes, a new build tool, <b>format_image</b>, will be created which will handle creating the GPT label when constructing USB images.

 The joyent/sdc-headnode repo contains the following scripts which are used to construct Triton and COAL boot images.
 These will be modified to handle the